avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 Principal Component Analysis
 ----------------------------

-To carry out a principal component analysis on a multivariate data set, the first step is often to standardise the variables under study using the "scale()" function (see above).
+To carry out a principal component analysis (PCA) on a multivariate data set, the first step is often to standardise the variables under study using the "scale()" function (see above).
+This is necessary if the input variables have very different variances, which is true in this case as the concentrations of the 13 chemicals have very different variances (see above).

 Once you have standardised your variables, you can carry out a principal component analysis using the "princomp()" function in R.